11 Ways to Build Self-Care Practices Into Your Daily Life

 - Depression

-- Constant need for external validation through likes, comments, and shares
+- A constant need for external validation (like likes, comments, and shares)

-A big reason we stay glued to our screens is due to FOMO—the fear of missing out.
-We don’t want to miss a joke, an event, or a trending moment, so we keep scrolling.
+A big reason we keep scrolling is FOMO (fear of missing out).
+We don’t want to miss a trending moment, a funny meme, or the latest event.
+So, we keep going.

-But ironically, the more time we spend online, the less present we are in real life.
+But here’s the catch: the more time we spend online, the less we’re really present in our own lives.
 Over time, this can lead to feelings of isolation and disconnection.

-If you’re looking for a simple way to incorporate self-care practices into your daily routine, start by setting small boundaries with social media:
+If you’re looking for a simple way to bring more self-care into your day, start by setting small boundaries with social media.

-- Keep your phone on silent during meals
+- Keeping your phone on silent during meals

 4. Embrace Outdoor Activities

-Spending time outdoors has a powerful impact on our well-being.
-Just a simple walk in nature or stepping outside for some fresh air can do wonders for both your mind and body.
+Spending time outdoors has a huge positive impact on our well-being.
+It doesn’t have to be anything big—just a quick walk in the park or stepping outside for some fresh air can work wonders for both your mind and body.

 - More motivated